SCHEDULE OF TRAINING COURSES FOR BEGINNERS – 2018

 20th & 21st October 2018

 All of our courses are suitable for both beginners and improvers and are run by qualified DSWA instructors who are also professional wallers and certified First Aiders.
 We have no age barriers but you do need to be able bodied.
 Our training sites are rural and very pleasant to work at and It is our intention that the two days you spend with us are both enjoyable and instructive.
+Please look at the Gallery page for pictures taken on training courses over the last two years to get some idea of what is involved.

 Each course is run over two days:-